queryluke/masseffect-5e-data/data/rules/damage-and-healing.md

 order: 6
 ---
 Injury and the risk of death are constant companions of those who explore fantasy gaming worlds.
-The thrust of a sword, a well-placed bullet, or a blast of flame from an incinerate spell all have the potential to damage, or even kill, the hardiest of creatures.
+The thrust of a sword, a well-placed bullet, or a blast of flame from an incinerate power all have the potential to damage, or even kill, the hardiest of creatures.